The Xometry app works best with JavaScript enabled!

 4. Laser Cutting: Fiber lasers have remarkably effective edge quality and can handle difficult cuts.
 They are ideal for items with tight tolerances.
 Due to the extensive list of advantages, fabricators have increasingly begun to favor fiber.

-How Does the Power of a Fiber Laser Scale?
+How The Power of a Fiber Laser Scales

 Fiber lasers' ability to scale in power is constrained by Brillouin and Raman scattering as well as the short length of the lasers themselves.
 Many components, including amplifiers, switches, and logic elements, require nonlinear fiber configurations.